LinVulpes/GoodShoe/README.md

 #GoodShoe - Shoe E-Commerce Web Application

 **GoodShoe**, a modern online store for sports shoes built as a full-stack web application using ASP .NET Core and Bootstrap.
 This project aims to recreate a real-world e-commerce platform designed to showcase and sell sport shoes.
-User can browse, search, filter, and purchase shoes, track their orders, and personalize their user profile.

 ## Project Overview

-GoodShoe is a collaborative effort by a team from The University of Newcastle, Australia.
-The platform allows users to explore a catalog of shoes, apply sorting and filtering options, and manage their shopping experience with a mock checkout process.
+GoodShoe is a collaborative project developed by a team from the University Of NewCastle, Australia, using the **Scrum Agile methodology**.
+The platform is to demonstrates expertise in full-stack development, UI/UX design, and database management, tailored for both customers and administators.
+GoodShoe is designed for athlethes and everyday users with a seamless and engaging online sport shoe shopping experience.

+## Project Overview

+Designed using the Scrum Agile methodology, GoodShoe is currently in serving as a practical demonstration of the team's full-stack development, UI/UX design, and database management skills, making it a standout portfolio project.
+GoodShoe is designed for athletes and everyday users, providing a simple and fun online sports shoe shopping experience.

 ## Features